Odessit007/sentence-transformers/examples/applications/paraphrase-mining/README.md

 This is done to reduce the memory requirement.
 Increasing both values improves the speed, but increases also the memory requirement.

 The next critical thing is finding the pairs with the highest similarities.
 Instead of getting and sorting all n^2 pairwise scores, we take for each query only the *top_k* scores.
 So with *top_k=100*, we find at most 100 paraphrases per sentence per chunk.
-You can play around with *top_k* to the ensure a certain behaviour.
+You can play around with *top_k* to ensure a certain behaviour.

 So for example, with
 ```python